 In my day, even if your parents didn’t explicitly teach you about personal finance, money lessons were inherent to life:

-Allowance and babysitting jobs were paid in cash.
+Allowance for kids and babysitting jobs were paid in cash.

 Savings accounts meant coins and wadded-up singles deposited into piggy banks and the local bank branch.